ga-curriculum/python-fastapi-unit-testing-with-pytest/preparing-the-pytest-testing-environment/README.md

 Pytest is a testing framework that helps automate and organize test execution.
 When working with FastAPI, Pytest allows us to verify that our API endpoints behave as expected.

-### configuring pytest
+### Configuring `pytest`

 By default, Pytest will look for test files inside a `tests` directory in the root of the project.
-That allows us to always run tests using the following command:
+That allows us to always run tests using the same command:

 ```bash
 pipenv run pytest